Royal Osteoporosis Society (ROS) osteoporosis risk checker – frequently asked questions

 I’ve made an appointment with my GP but I don’t know what to say?

-I’ve tried to complete the osteoporosis risk checker but the tool isn’t working on my device.
+I’ve tried to complete the osteoporosis risk checker, but the tool isn’t working on my device.

 The osteoporosis risk checker may not be supported by some operating systems.
 If you’re able to, try to complete it on another device.

-How do I get a personalised report?
+How do I get a personalised results?

 What happens after I’ve used the osteoporosis risk checker?